-To encourage charity amongst taxpayers, our Government is providing deduction for contribution (donation) made to registered Charitable Organizations.
+To encourage charity amongst taxpayers, our Government is providing deductions for contributions (donations) made to registered Charitable Organizations.
 Deduction under 80G can be availed by any taxpayer, whether resident or non-resident.

-There are some rules made by the government for donation to charitable purpose which are as follows:-
+There are some rules made by the government for donation to charitable purposes which are as follows:-

-- Deduction can be claimed only if the charitable trusts or organisations are registered under the Income Tax Act.
+- The deduction can be claimed only if the charitable trusts or organisations are registered under the Income-tax Act.

-- The deduction is allowed for donation made in cash only if donation amount does not exceed Rs.
-10,000/- in cash.
-In other words, no cash donations of more than 10,000/- are allowed.
+- The deduction is allowed for donations made in cash only if the donation amount does not exceed Rs.
+2,000/- in cash.
+In other words, no cash donations of more than 2,000/- are allowed.

 There is a misconception that 100% deduction is available for every contribution made.
 But this is not true.
-As per the Income Tax Act, 1961 deductions are available under following three categories:
+As per the Income-tax Act, 1961 deductions are available under the following three categories:

 1) 100% deduction of contributions made:-